-The 1923-24 season was marked by the formation of two organizations that were to play an important part in the future development of Maitland district cricket.
+The 1923-24 season was marked by the formation 1 of two organisations that were to play an important part in the future development of Maitland district cricket.

 The first was the local Umpires Association.
 Proposals for such an organisation date back to before 1914 but did not come to fruition until 1923.
 At its inaugural meeting C Fitzgerald was elected President, and Reuben A Dransfield Secretary, a position he was to hold until he retired in 1953.